-In January 2015, the name of Women in Medicine and Dentistry (WIMD) was changed to Women Physicians in Christ (WPC) in order to reflect the heart of the organization, Jesus Christ.
+In 2021, the name was changed to Women Physicians and Dentists in Christ (WPDC) in order to reflect the heart of the organization, Jesus Christ.
 The mission of this commission has not changed—the ministry continues to be focused on Christian women physicians, dentists and the students in these professions.

 - Darilyn Falck, MD – 2000-2004

 - A.J.
 Demlow, MD – 2004-2006

 - Holly Austin, MD – 2016-2018

 - Patti Francis, MD - 2018 – 2020